How the Great Resignation Will Shape HR & The Future of Work

 Social networks might have a part in the build-up of the great resignation too.
 The ability to share information, activism efforts, personal experiences, and thoughts, whether from a senior economist on a LinkedIn post or a first-time fast-food worker in a Tik Tok video, has contributed to the normalization of quitting and looking for better opportunities.

-What is the relationship between the Great Resignation and a possible new Great Recession?
+What is the relationship between the great resignation and a possible new great recession?

-Generally speaking, the rate of resignations tends to decrease when going gets tough.
+Generally speaking, the rate of resignations decreases when going gets tough.
 The workforce is not as willing to abandon the relative security of a job they already have in a situation perceived as unstable or downright harmful.
 The opposite is usually true in times of plenty.
 When there is increased demand for workers and the economy is stable and has a positive outlook, workers feel safer venturing into new jobs, roles, and career changes.

 While this trend was matched in the initial months following the pandemic (at least in the US), with record amounts of layoffs and a consequent reduction in resignations, as more months went by, more and more people quit even though labor shortages and high unemployment persisted.

-Who are the people most affected by the Great Resignation?
+Who are the people most affected by the great resignation?